-The Federal Employees' Compensation Act (FECA) provides wage replacement and medical cost protection to covered Federal civilian employees injured on the job, incurred a work-related occupational disease, or beneficiaries of employees whose death is attributable to a job-related injury or occupational disease.
+The Federal Employees' Compensation Act (FECA) provides wage replacement and medical cost protection to covered Federal civilian employees who are injured on the job or have incurred a work-related occupational disease, or beneficiaries of employees whose death is attributable to a job-related injury or occupational disease.
 The FECA program is administered by the U.S. Department of Labor (DOL), which initially pays valid claims and subsequently seeks reimbursement from the Federal agencies employing the claimants.
 DOL provides the actuarial liability for claims outstanding at the end of each fiscal year.
 This liability includes the estimated future costs of death benefits, workers' wage replacement, and medical and miscellaneous costs for approved compensation cases.

-The present value of these estimates at the end of FY 2021 and FY 2020 were calculated by DOL using the following discount rates:
+The present value of these estimates at the end of FY 2022 and FY 2021 were calculated by DOL using the following discount rates:

-2021 2021 2020 2020
+Fiscal Year 20 22 2021

-Type of Benefits Year 1 Year 2 and thereafter Year 1 Year 2 and thereafter
+Type of Benefits Year 1 Year 2 Year 1 and thereafter Year 2 and thereafter

-Wage Benefits 2.23% 2.23% 2.41% 2.41%
+Wage Benefits 2.12% 2.12% 2.23% 2.23%

-Medical Benefits 2.06% 2.06% 2.30% 2.30%
+Medical Benefits 1.97% 1.97% 2.06% 2.06%